Mental Health Europe is not responsible for the content of external events featured on this calendar

 May 6 @ 11 h 00 min - 11 h 40 min

-Extreme beliefs and psychiatric delusions can look surprisingly similar: held very strongly, resistant to change even in the face of evidence, and bound up with fear, identity, or a need to make sense of a confusing world.
-What often makes the difference is that extreme beliefs are shared, while delusions are usually more idiosyncratic.
+Strongly held beliefs and clinical presentations can look surprisingly similar: resistant to change even in the face of evidence, and bound up with fear, identity, or a need to make sense of a confusing world.
+What often makes the difference is that extreme beliefs are shared, circulating in communities and public debate, while more clinical forms of thinking tend to be idiosyncratic.

-This is especially relevant in a changing Europe.
-At a time of polarisation, mistrust, and rapid social change, beliefs do not emerge in a vacuum.
-They are shaped by social identity, relationships, and the wider climate, which is why the line between shared convictions and pathological beliefs can sometimes seem blurred.
+At a time of polarisation, misinformation, and rapid social change, beliefs do not emerge in a vacuum.
+They are shaped by social identity and the wider climate, which is why the line between shared convictions and clinical presentations can sometimes seem blurred.

 Registration is free and can be completed via the following link: